 Nestled in the rolling hills of Marana, about 20 miles northwest of Tucson, the Ritz-Carlton, Dove Mountain, provides access to the Jack Nicklaus signature design luxury golf course at The Golf Club at Dove Mountain.
 It features 27 holes with unique challenges, harmoniously blending among the noble saguaros and Tortolita Mountain Range.
 The luxe resort in Arizona also offers 20 miles of hiking and biking trails and a fantastic spa.
 The onsite restaurant serves southwestern cuisine with indoor/outdoor seating, while chic rooms come with balconies showcasing mountain or canyon views.

 The 250-acre Phoenician has been called the “Xanadu” of the resort world.
-Set at the foot of Camelback Mountain, it’s a paradise for golfers, featuring a 18-hole golf course carved from the beauty of the scenic Sonoran Desert.
-Tee off while enjoying fantastic desert views, and after a game on the stunning greens, relax at the spa, which offers numerous decadent treatments and massage, or head to the pool complex which hosts seven pools.
+Set at the foot of Camelback Mountain.
+It’s a paradise for golfers, featuring an 18-hole golf course carved from the beauty of the scenic Sonoran Desert.
+Tee off while enjoying fantastic desert views, and after a game on the stunning greens, relax at the spa, which offers numerous decadent treatments and massages, or head to the pool complex, which hosts seven pools.
 The lush grounds are filled with koi ponds, waterfalls, palms and green landscaping, ideal for a stroll, and you’ll find ten different restaurants to choose from for outstanding dining.
 Rooms come with private balconies, many of which provide jaw-dropping views.

 The Lodge at Torrey Pines hosts the Torrey Pines Golf Club, one of the premier golf resorts in San Diego.
 Golfers can enjoy easy access with accommodations right by the course along the bluffs overlooking the ocean.
-The property also includes a full-service spa, heated pool with underwater music and poolside cabanas, whirlpool, lawn croquet and two restaurants serving cuisine with locally-sourced ingredients.
-All rooms are luxurious, some come with ocean views.
+The property also includes a full-service spa, a heated pool with underwater music and poolside cabanas, a whirlpool, a lawn croquet and two restaurants serving cuisine with locally-sourced ingredients.
+All rooms are luxurious.
+Some come with ocean views.

 One of the most luxurious and beautiful golf resorts in Florida, Hammock Beach Resort offers two courses, the Conservatory Course and the Ocean Course renowned particularly for its four challenging holes along the coast called “The Bear Claw.”
 Afterward, come back and relax at the water park which includes five pools, a lazy river and water slide, or hit the spa that has a steam room and sauna.
 Dining can be enjoyed at one of five restaurants, while accommodations include suites, villas, and vacation rentals.